-I’ve seen a lot of post in the new year on “X” number of ways to improve your finances in 2017.
+Every year in January, I always see a lot of posts on 25 or 50 or 100 ways to improve your finances in the new year.
 These posts are incredibly valuable and offer a ton of options to pick and choose from.
-However, too many options can lead to what is called “Decision Paralysis.”
+However, they can be a bit overwhelming as well.
+Too many options can lead to what is called “Decision Paralysis.”

-Since there is only so many goals or changes that you should be taking on at once, it’s important to identify what’s going to impact your finances the most.
+Since there are only so many goals or changes that our minds allow us to take on at once, it’s important to identify what’s going to impact your finances the most.

 I believe that everyone should know what kryptonite is, however, I’ll briefly explain.
 Pardon me while I go into Nerdland here.

 However, when he comes into contact with the radiation given off from Kryptonite, he is severely weakened, sickly, and can even die from prolonged exposure.

 Kryptonite is Superman’s weakness.

 So what is your Kryptonite?
 What is your weakness?
-Is there something specific that keeps in debt or hinders your ability to hit your budgets?
+Is there something specific that keeps in unnecessary debt or hinders your ability to hit your budgets?

 In fact, it’s still a struggle, but I’ve been able to overcome it enough to say no to most big purchases.
 How did I make progress?
 I examine if I really need something.

-For my weakness, I had to really examine if I needed an expensive item.
-For you, it will be something different (unless you have the same weakness).
+For my weakness, I had to really examine if an item would bring value to my life.
+For you, it might be something different (unless you have the same weakness).
 Almost everyone’s weakness and solution will be different.

 Some things you can do to control a spending weakness are giving yourself an allowance, using a cash-only budgeting system, or leaving your credit cards at home until you overcome it.

-Impulse Saving is when you go to the store and feel that urge to purchase something, and instead you immediately put the amount of the item you want to purchase into savings.
-This will not only help you save more, but overtime it will quell your desire to impulsively buy things.
+Impulse Saving is when you go to the store and feel that urge to purchase something, and instead, you immediately put the amount of the item you want to purchase into savings.
+This will not only help you save more but over time it will quell your desire to impulsively buy things.

-Once you are able to figure out what is keeping you in debt or in a bad money situation, you will be able to climb out of it much sooner.
+Once you are able to figure out what is keeping you from controlling your money, you will be able to control it much sooner.
 It will be more than worth it.

 Think of it as finding the hole in your bucket, and then finding the right material to plug it correctly and permanently.
 No more leaky bucket!

-2) Set Your Own Budget
+2) Create Your Own Budget